simcesplatform/StaticTimeSeriesResource-Centralized-Congestion-Management/README.md

 # static-time-series-resource-centralized

 A simulation platform component used to simulate simple loads and generators whose published states are determined by a file containing a time series of attribute values for each epoch.
-The component is centralized meaning that it several loads or generators within one container can be deployed.
+The component is centralized meaning that several loads or generators within one container can be deployed.

 ## Requirements